LakshmiYaminiKarri/MTP-THESIS/README.md

 # MTP-THESIS
-This repository contains all the work I did for MultiStage_Stochastic_Optimization project(M.Tech)
+This repository contains all the work I did for MultiStage_Stochastic_Optimization project(M.Tech Project)